 The trial court ultimately ruled that each spouse should retain their separate property.
 The only “marital” asset at issue was the husband’s retirement account.
 The judge awarded 80 percent of that asset to the wife.
 The husband appealed this and other parts of the final divorce judgment.

 The Court of Appeals reiterated that under Texas law, the trial judge was not required to make an equal distribution of marital property.
 The judge “may consider many factors in making the division,” including the father’s adultery and its role in breaking up the marriage.
 The appeals court pointed out that the father “left his family in 2009” to live with his girlfriend.
 During the ensuing six years, the husband “offered no financial support” for the mother.

 At the same time, the husband spent thousands of dollars on his girlfriend–at one point giving her “$10,000 for a down payment on a house.”
 Given all this, the appeals court concluded the “trial court did not abuse its discretion in awarding [the wife] a disproportionate share of the community estate.”

 Do You Need Advice From a Galveston Adultery Lawyer?

 Adultery destroys far too many marriages in Texas.
 If you have discovered your spouse has been cheating, you are understandably devastated and upset.
 The important thing to remember is you are not alone.
-An experienced Houston family law attorney can go over your legal options and explain how proof of adultery may affect your divorce case going forward.
+An experienced Galveston family law attorney can go over your legal options and explain how proof of adultery may affect your divorce case going forward.
 Call the Law Offices of Tad Nelson & Associates today to schedule a free consultation.